Autumn: The Season of the Metal Element

-Function of the Lung:
+The function of the Lung:

-Lung governs circulation of Qi & respiration; It controls descending & dispersing of Qi; Regulates water metabolism; It controls skin & body hair – for body resistance; It opens into the nose & controls the nasal discharge; It houses the corporal soul & physical strength
+Lung governs the circulation of Qi & respiration; It controls descending & dispersing of Qi; Regulates water metabolism; It controls skin & body hair – for body resistance; It opens into the nose & controls the nasal discharge; It houses the corporal soul & physical strength

 When Metal is in balance

-A person with well balanced Metal energy is well organized, self disciplined, and conscientious.
+A person with well-balanced Metal energy is well organized, self-disciplined, and conscientious.
 They like structure in their life.
 They are most comfortable in situations when they know the rules and can succeed by following them.
 Metal Qi bestows a deep inner strength, like ore mined from the mountains.
 When Metal Qi is abundant we get in touch very easily with ourselves and with others.
 We have a very precise sense of how other people feel and how we feel.
 Being true to our feelings, we have the courage to own them.
 This is the power of honesty.

 Positive emotions are: sensitive, honest, courageous, cool, firm, proud, uplifted, resonant, pure, pardoning, forgiving, cultivated, refined, faithful and loyal.